Konwad/Accumu_calcu_lator/README.md

 ## Features:
 - Possibility to choose sample cells
+- calculation of battery pack parameters
 - Save calculated parameters to a .txt file
-- Generating a cell discharge graph in a .png file
+- Generate a simple cell discharge graph in a .png file (for sample cells)

 ## Technologies:
 - threading